mayank1513/FDTD-Matlab/README.md

 *This code automatically generates and saves E-K diagrams for different values or r/a ratio and plasma frequencies.
 This is a very valuable feature as it practically automates all your work.
 To speed up the process, simulations are deviced in three files Band_Diagram_main.m, Band_Diagram_main_1.m and Band_Diagram_main_2.m which you can run on separate machines and then combine the results.*

+For details you may refer to my research papers quoted below.
+Thank you.

 ## What if I ant to visualize the fields as they are evolving.
 - Go ahead and edit the time_march_PMPC_TE.m and time_march_PMPC_TM.
 Hopefully you just need to uncoment a few lines.